serenayj/PyrEval/README.md

 This package contains two major components: Build the pyramid and Score the peer summaries by the pyramid.

 Here is an explanation of 4 folders under PyrEval.
--Preprocess: For preprocessing your raw texts(step 0 and 1).
+- Preprocess: For preprocessing your raw texts(step 0 and 1).
 They will be proprocessed by Stanford CoreNLP system and vectorizations.
--Pyramid: For preprocessed model summaries(step 2).
+- Pyramid: For preprocessed model summaries(step 2).
 We build the pyramid from model summaries under wise_crowd.
 And output the pyramid for future use.
--Scoring: For scoring peer summaries by the pyramid(step3).
+- Scoring: For scoring peer summaries by the pyramid(step3).
--Summaries: TBD
+- Summaries: TBD

 ## HOW TO USE